 Many people think of the Holy Spirit as a power of God, an “it.”
 However, the Bible’s language is really clear that he is a Person.

 Jesus in John 14, 15, and 16 makes three separate predictions about the Holy Spirit’s coming from him after he returns to the Father.
 His language is unmistakable that he would send “another Counselor” or “Comforter” to his followers then.
-His words are meant to comfort his disciples since he has told them that he was leaving them.
+His words are meant to comfort his disciples since he has told them that he is leaving them.

-In Acts chapter two, the Holy Spirit comes upon Jesus’ closest followers to enable them to be witnesses to people about what they had experienced during the three years when they had been with Jesus.
+In Acts chapter two, the Holy Spirit comes upon Jesus’ closest followers to enable them to be witnesses to people about what they have experienced during the three years when they have been with Jesus.
 He doesn’t come at that time in the form of a dove, as he has earlier when John the Baptist is baptizing Jesus.
 But a loud sound of wind and flames of fire on their heads symbolize the Holy Spirit’s presence.

 Later, the persecutor Saul experiences a dramatic change to become preacher Paul when he meets the risen Jesus in a blinding light.
 Then, after the Holy Spirit uses him to establish many churches around the Mediterranean Sea, he writes to the church in Ephesus and all Christians that we shouldn’t “grieve the Holy Spirit of God.”
 A power cannot grieve at all.
 He is a divine Person with the Father and the risen Jesus as one God.